-September 16, 1985 and 1997: Twice on this date, Steve Jobs makes significant moves with regard to his career at Apple.
+September 16, 1985 and 1997: Twice on this day, Steve Jobs makes significant moves with regard to his career at Apple.
 In 1985, he quits the company he co-founded.
-Then, more than two decades later, he officially rejoins Apple as its new interim CEO.
+Then, a decade and a half later, he officially rejoins Apple as its new interim CEO.

 In terms of the emotions associated with those historic occasions, it’s hard to think of two more polarizing days in Jobs’ life.

 Steve Jobs leaves Apple in 1985

 The story behind Jobs’ 1985 departure is, by now, well-known.
-After losing a boardroom battle with John Sculley — a CEO Jobs helped recruit from Pepsi a couple years earlier — Jobs decided to leave Apple, feeling forced out of the company he helped start.
+After losing a boardroom battle with John Sculley — a CEO Jobs recruited from Pepsi a couple years earlier — Jobs decided to leave Apple, feeling forced out of the company he started.

-NeXT never became the success he hoped it would be.
-And in some ways, the company showcased the worst aspects of Jobs perfectionist, “feature creep” tendencies.
+NeXT never became the success Jobs hoped it would be.
+And in some ways, the company showcased the worst aspects of his perfectionist, “feature creep” tendencies.
 However, NeXT occupied an immensely important period in his life, letting him hone his abilities as a CEO.

-Also during this period, he became a billionaire, due to a canny investment in Pixar Animation Studios.
+Also during this period, he became a billionaire, thanks to a canny investment in Pixar Animation Studios.
 Jobs won big by buying into the struggling George Lucas startup (yes, that George Lucas), which had yet to release its first feature-length film.

 The $400 million sale of NeXT to Apple in December 1996 brought Jobs back into Cupertino’s fold.
-Apple was still being run by Gil Amelio, a CEO who oversaw Apple’s worst-ever financial quarter.
+Apple was being run by Gil Amelio, a CEO who oversaw Apple’s worst-ever financial quarter.
 When Amelio departed, Jobs offered to help Apple locate new leadership.
 He stepped into the role of CEO until someone suitable could be found.

 The UNIX-based operating system Jobs developed at NeXT laid the groundwork for OS X, which Apple continues to build upon with its latest versions of macOS.

 On September 16, 1997, Apple officially announced Jobs as its interim CEO.
 This quickly became shortened to iCEO, which makes Jobs’ role the first “i” release, predating even the iMac G3.